 Ezoic even says that their AI will learn even better over time and that will also increase our revenue.
 Only time will tell the truth in this statement, but nevertheless - good results so far.

 If you've acquired an affiliate website without ads, push ads to it and see how it affects affiliate earnings as well.
-For us, it hasn't so far - but it might affect for other type of sites.
+For us, it hasn't so far - but it might affect other types of sites.

 If you've acquired an Amazon affiliate website, chances are you're getting some traffic from other countries than just the United States.